 Three of Jeanie's Spirit Beings are currently showing at the "Art and Story" exhibit at the Shirlington Library in Arlington, VA.
 The theme of this exhibit is the power of art and story.
 "A good story or other form of literature can spark the imagination and inspire artists to create meaningful work.
 Behind every piece of art is a story–whether borne of the artists’ experiences or their interpretation of social or cultural events.
 The works in this show demonstrate a wide assortment of media types and draw from a variety of subject matter, while each piece depicts a story in some way."
 Jeanie has three Spirit Beings in this show: Dances With Love, Tree Guardian of Avalon, and La Befana Strega.
 Pieces are on show October through November, 2014.

-A themed work integrating Jeanie's Spirit Beings is currently showing at the Del Rey Artisans Gallery in Alexandria, VA.
-The show, Metamorphosis, is a juried art exhibit featuring work by local artists.
+A themed work integrating Jeanie's Spirit Beings showed October 3 through November 2, 2014 at the Del Ray Artisans Gallery in Alexandria, VA.
+The show, Metamorphosis, was a juried art exhibit featuring work by local artists.
 Jeanie's entry, "Maiden, Mother, Crone" captures the theme of metamorphasis with a piece drawn from Celtic symbols of the life cycle.
 Jeanie also contributed a mask to the Mask-erpiece Silent Auction fundraiser, titled "Gaia."
-Pieces are on show from October 3 through November 2, 2014.

 A Show of Hands, Alexandria, VA